 I decided to print the Term Dividers on heavier card stock to clearly define the four terms’ planning.
 After each divider I included a Term Planner (these are conveniently available in 9, 10, and 11 week term versions, so you can select the ones you’ll need this year by checking out your state’s term dates).

 Next, I printed the number of Weekly Overviews I’d need per term.
-In 2019, Queensland’s State Primary Schools have four beautifully even ten-week terms.

 If you prefer to plan daily, you’ll need to print off the Day Planners for each week of each term.
 Your diary might be a bit bulky, so consider making a term-by-term diary (more info in tips, below).

 Right up the back, I included all of my Assessment Trackers for recording student progress.
 When teaching, I always found I needed a LOT of these!